vijishmadhavan/SkinDeep/README.md

 Why not photoshop?

-Phtoshop can produce extemely good results but it needs expertise and hours of work retouching the whole image.
+Photoshop can produce extremely good results but it needs expertise and hours of work retouching the whole image.

-What about Video?
+What about video?

 Let's work together.